Looking for the best Windows patch management software to automate Microsoft and 3rd party updates?

 You may not be able to patch every system at the same time, you could have special environments that need a custom schedule.
 If that’s the case make sure the product can create custom schedules to specific computers or groups.
-In my case we have a 24/7 department, so we can’t just install updates in the middle of the day.
+In my case, we have a 24/7 department, so we can’t just install updates in the middle of the day.
 I created a custom schedule that deployed to this group of computers in a specific window that was separate from other computers.

 How did I determine the best 6?
 I have personally used or evaluated several tools over the years, from my experience these are the 6 best I’ve come across.
-I also looked at reviews from various websites, read system admin forums and asked other IT pros what they used for patch management.
-These products got good reviews, where the most recommended and talked about in the online community.
+I also looked at reviews from various websites, read system admin forums, and asked other IT pros what they used for patch management.
+These products got good reviews, were the most recommended and talked about in the online community.

 Why is Microsoft WSUS not in the top 6?
 Although it is still a popular choice, it’s often used in combination with another product for patching 3rd party apps.